ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-weathervaning.rst

 --------------------

-Active weathervaning acts to turn the nose of the aircraft into the wind when flying in position controlled VTOL modes.
+Active weathervaning acts to turn the nose of the aircraft into the wind when flying in position-controlled VTOL modes.
 You can enable active weathervaning by setting the :ref:`Q_WVANE_GAIN <Q_WVANE_GAIN>` parameter to a non-zero value.
 The default is not to use active weathervaning.